There You Go

-"There You Go" is a song recorded by American singer Pink for her debut studio album, Can't Take Me Home (2000).
-The track was co-written by Pink, Kevin "She'kspere" Briggs, and Kandi Burruss and was produced by Briggs, while Burruss produced the vocals.
-The song is about a relationship that the protagonist has ended, but the ex-boyfriend wants her back.
+"There You Go" is a song by American singer Pink from her debut studio album, Can't Take Me Home (2000).
+It was co-written by Pink, Kevin "She'kspere" Briggs, and Kandi Burruss and was produced by Briggs, while Burruss produced the vocals.
+"There You Go" is a sassy, playful, and jittery R&B track with slinky instrumentation led by harpsichord-synthesizers.
+Based on personal experiences, the uptempo song is about a bad relationship that the protagonist has ended, but the ex-boyfriend wants her back.